* * For medical emergencies, please call 911 * *

 There are several ways to contact the Champlain LHIN to file a complaint, compliment, or concern in English or French.

-They are most familiar with your situation, and want to hear what is going well for you, and what can be improved.
+These individuals are most familiar with your situation, and want to hear what is going well for you, and what can be improved.
 They are also in the best position to answer any questions you may have about your care, or services that you are receiving.

 If your question or concern has not been addressed, the Champlain LHIN is here to assist you, and we welcome your feedback.